 - What does the class represent?

-- In this case: a computer model.
+- e.g., a computer model.

 - What causes method results to differ?

-- Whether the model is legal or illegal.
+- e.g., whether the model is legal or illegal.

 - Can the class be in any other states?

-- We may not have set the model yet.
-We could still be making decisions and have not determined legality.
+- e.g., we may not have set the model yet, we could still be making decisions and have not determined legality.